Fast and Not-so-Furious: Case Study of the Fast and Faint Type IIb SN 2021bxu: Host Galaxy Properties

 \section{Host Galaxy Properties}

 The host galaxy ESO~478-~G~006 is classified as an Sbc galaxy with luminosity class II-III \citep{deVaucouleurs91}.
 SN~2021bxu was discovered in one of the spiral arms of its host galaxy.

-Using the Fitting and Assessment of Synthetic Templates \citep[FAST;][]{kriek09}, we fit stellar population synthesis models to the archival photometry (see Table~\ref{tab:host_phot} in Appendix~\ref{app:phot_tables}) of the host galaxy ESO~478-~G~006 to obtain the global age, the total stellar mass, the star formation rate (SFR), and the specific SFR as listed in Table~\ref{tab:host_properties}.
-Our fit assumes a \citet{cardelli89} extinction law with $R_{V} = 3.1$, a Salpeter IMF \citep{salpeter55}, an exponentially declining star-formation rate, the \citet{bruzual03} stellar population models, and allows for a variable average host galaxy extinction higher than the Galactic foreground value of $A_{V\mathrm{,MW}} = 0.045\, \mathrm{mag}$.
+Using the Fitting and Assessment of Synthetic Templates \citep[FAST;][]{kriek09}, we fit stellar population synthesis models to the archival photometry (see Table~\ref{tab:host_phot} in Appendix~\ref{app:phot_tables}) of the host galaxy ESO~478-~G~006 to obtain the global age, the total stellar mass, the star formation rate (SFR), and the specific SFR (sSFR).
+These global parameters are reported in Table~\ref{tab:host_properties} as best-fit values with uncertainties from Monte Carlo.
+Our fit assumes a \citet{cardelli89} extinction law with $R_{V} = 3.1$, a Salpeter IMF \citep{salpeter55}, an exponentially declining star-formation rate, the \citet{bruzual03} stellar population models, and allows for a variable average host galaxy extinction higher than the Galactic foreground value of $A_{V,\mathrm{MW}} = 0.045\, \mathrm{mag}$.
 The value of host extinction from this fit indicates an average across the entire galaxy and is not necessarily the value at the site of the SN.

 To estimate the local host extinction and other properties, we used integral field spectroscopy (IFS) obtained with MUSE mounted to the 8.2m Very Large Telescope (VLT) in October 2016 as a part of the All-weather MUse Supernova Integral-field of Nearby Galaxies \citep[AMUSING;][]{Galbany16,lopez-coba20}) survey.
 Two pointings were observed covering the position of SN~2021bxu (see Figure~\ref{fig:host}).
 Following previous analysis of IFS data \citep[e.g.,][]{Galbany14,Galbany18}), we extracted a $2\arcsec$ aperture spectrum from the IFS cube centered at the SN location, and performed spectral synthesis with STARLIGHT \citep{CidFernandes05}.
 By subtracting the best STARLIGHT fit from the observed spectrum, we get the gas-phase spectrum, where we fit Gaussian profiles to the strongest emission lines to measure the main properties of the ionized gas.
 In particular, the dust extinction along the line of sight is estimated using the colour excess ($E(B-V)$) from the ratio of the Balmer lines, assuming an intrinsic ratio $I(\mathrm{H}\alpha)/I(\mathrm{H}\beta)=2.86$, valid for case B recombination with $T=10{,}000\,\mathrm{K}$ and electron density $10^2\,\mathrm{cm^{-3}}$ \citep{Osterbrock06}, and using a \cite{cardelli89} extinction law.
 Local properties are also listed in Table~\ref{tab:host_properties}.